seanreed1111/sql-recipes/recipes.md

 Discussion
 The artist and painting tables used in earlier sections are related in a one-to-many relationship: a given artist may have produced many paintings, but each painting was created by only one artist.
 One-to-many relationships are relatively simple and the two tables in the relationship can be joined with a key that is common to both tables.
 Even simpler is the one-to-one relationship, which often is used to perform lookups that map one set of values to another.
-For example, the states table contains name and abbrev columns that list full state names and their corresponding abbreviations: mysql> SELECT name, abbrev FROM states;
+For example, the states table contains name and abbrev columns that list full state names and their corresponding abbreviations:
+SELECT name, abbrev FROM states;
 +----------------+--------+
 | name  | abbrev |
 +----------------+--------+

 This one-to-one relationship can be used to map state name abbreviations in the painting table, which contains a state column indicating the state in which each paint- ing was purchased.
-With no mapping, painting entries can be displayed like this: mysql> SELECT title, state FROM painting ORDER BY state;
+With no mapping, painting entries can be displayed like this:
+SELECT title, state FROM painting ORDER BY state;
 +-------------------+-------+
 | title | state |
 +-------------------+-------+